 WNBA draft: Chicago Sky pick South Carolina’s Kamilla Cardoso at No. 3 and LSU’s Angel Reese at No. 7

-Few players bring the dominant presence in the paint of Cardoso, a 6-foot-7 Brazilian native.
-Cardoso averaged 14.4 points and 9.7 rebounds in her first year as the primary option for the national champion Gamecocks after Aliyah Boston departed for the WNBA a year ago.
+Few players bring a dominant presence in the paint like Cardoso.
+The Brazilian native averaged 14.4 points and 9.7 rebounds in her first season as the Gamecocks’ primary option after Aliyah Boston departed for the WNBA a year ago.

 The 6-3 Reese is a proven presence on the boards, averaging 18.6 points and 13.4 rebounds in her senior season with the Tigers.
 She will have work to do for her success to translate to the WNBA — especially on the offensive end, where she needs to expand her shooting range — but her rebounding ability should carry over quickly.